 - Applicants should have the goal of teaching in some capacity upon graduation from training.

-All training weekends are Fridays 5pm - 10pm; Saturdays 7am-7pm; and Sunday: 7am - 4pm, with breaks for meals.
-Trainees must be in attendance for all 8 weekends in order to graduate from the program.
+All training weekends are Fridays 5pm - 10pm; Saturdays 7am-6pm; and Sunday: 7am - 4pm, with breaks for meals.
+Trainees must be in attendance for all 9 weekends in order to graduate from the program.
 However, we offer up to 12-hours of make up sessions for trainees as needed, and we accommodate illness through Zoom or recorded lectures to the best of our ability.